Folk singer Woody Guthrie writes one of his best-known songs, “This Land is Your Land.”

 In 1937, he traveled to California where he hoped to become a successful western singer.
 He appeared on several West Coast radio shows, mostly performing traditional folk songs.
 Soon, though, he began to perform his own pieces based on his experiences living among the vast armies of the poor and dispossessed created by the Great Depression.
 While in California he also came into contact with the Communist Party and became increasingly sympathetic to its causes.
 Many of his songs reflected a strong commitment to the common working people, and he became something of a musical spokesman for populist sentiments.

-"This Land is Your Land," reflected not only Guthrie's support for the common folk, but also his deep love for his country.
+“This Land Is Your Land,” which Guthrie wrote while living in New York City, reflected not only Guthrie’s support for the common folk, but also his deep love for his country.
 The verse celebrated the beauty and grandeur of America while the chorus drove home the populist sentiment that the nation belonged to all the people, not merely the rich and powerful.
-Probably the most famous of his more than 1,000 songs, "This Land is Your Land" was also one of his last.
+Probably the most famous of his more than 1,000 songs, “This Land Is Your Land” was also one of his last.
 Later that year Guthrie moved to New York where his career was soon after interrupted by World War II.
 After serving in the Merchant Marines, he returned to New York, where he continued to perform and record his old material, but he never matched his earlier prolific output.